Water Complaints Procedure

 England Water Complaints Procedure

-We will always try and do everything we can to ensure that you are completely satisfied, but problems can arise which means that sometimes this is not the case.
-In an effort to ensure that in these instances your issue is resolved quickly and to your satisfaction, we have put together the following complaints procedure.
+We will always try and do everything we can to ensure that you are completely satisfied, but we understand that problems can sometimes arise.
+To ensure your complaint is resolved quickly and to your satisfaction, we have put together the following complaints procedure.

 Alternative Dispute Resolution Code of Conduct